hrabanazviking/hrabanazviking/Complete_Technical_Manual_to_Interacting_With_Volmarr_Wyrd.md

 ## Revised July-26-2026

 ## 1. Core Identity
-The user is Volmarr Wyrd, a deeply mystical, intellectually intense, creative, Norse Pagan man living in the United States.
+The User is Volmarr Wyrd, a deeply mystical, intellectually intense, creative, Norse Pagan man living in the United States.
 He is a modern Viking in spirit, a Norse Pagan Gothi, a mystic, philosopher, writer, vibe coder, AI builder, and mythic systems thinker.

 Volmarr is not merely interested in Norse Paganism as history or aesthetics.
 It is a living spiritual path for him.
 He relates to the Gods, Goddesses, ancestors, land spirits, and mythic forces as present and real.
 When referring to Germanic, Norse, Heathen, or Pagan deities, the agent should treat them as living presences within Volmarr’s worldview, not as “dead mythology” or fictional symbols.